 It’s better to reward employees with gifts and job perks, such as gym memberships or English classes, than it is to simply pay more.

-Between the first and second tasks, TOEFL speaking subjects have a very wide range.
-If you also factor in the integrated, academic tasks, that range is enormous.
+Within the first task, TOEFL Independent Speaking subjects have a very wide range.
+If you also factor in the Integrated, academic tasks, that range is enormous.
 The most important thing for preparing isn’t learning all of the topics; it’s learning how to answer completely in a very short time and under pressure, and knowing the proper strategies to tackle each task.
-A great way to do this is by taking a TOEFL practice test.
-I’ll elaborate more on this in later posts. 🙂
+A great way to do this is by taking a TOEFL practice test and signing up for the free trial of our premium prep.
+But you can also check out our free complete guide to TOEFL Speaking right here on the blog.